MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-pick-items-with-inventory-picks.md

 ---
 # <a name="pick-items-with-inventory-picks"></a>Pick Items with Inventory Picks

 When your location is set up to require pick processing but not shipment processing, you use the **Inventory Pick** page to record and post picking and shipping information for your source documents.
-The outbound source document can be a sales order, a purchase return order, an outbound transfer order, or a works order whose components are ready to be picked.
+The outbound source document can be a sales order, a purchase return order, an outbound transfer order, or a production order whose components are ready to be picked.

 > [!NOTE]
 > Components for assembly orders cannot be picked or posted with inventory picks.
 Instead, use the **Inventory Movement** page.
 For more information, see [Move Components to an Operation Area in Basic Warehousing](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).